 Ebola is a terribly fearsome virus, currently without a cure.
 It was first discovered in 1976 in the Democratic Republic of Congo in a village near the Ebola River.
 People in Africa contract the virus from animals such as fruit bats, chimpanzees, monkeys or forest antelopes.
 It spreads among humans through fluids such as blood, semen, and other bodily fluids.
-Symptoms of Ebola may not appear for up to 21 days, allowing those infected to travel or come into contact with others without knowing they are carrying the virus.
+Symptoms of Ebola may not appear for up to 21 days, allowing those infected to travel, though you cannot spread the virus without exhibiting symptoms.
 But when the symptoms appear, they include the following: fever, vomiting, diarrhea, massive internal and external bleeding, and multiple organ failure.

 Among those infected with the virus are two humanitarian aid workers from the United States, Dr. Kent Brantly and Nancy Writebol.
 They contracted the virus in Liberia while serving on mission trips to help stem the tide of the current outbreak.
 After contracting the virus, it was decided that both Americans would be brought back to the United States and receive treatment at Emory University in Atlanta, GA.
 Kent Brantly arrive Saturday August 2nd, making him the first person with Ebola ever to be brought into the United States.
 Nancy Writebol arrives the week of August 4th.